New Milford, Connecticut

-New Milford consists of a number of town sub-divisions (i.e. districts, communities, or neighborhoods), including Gaylordsville, Meryall, and Northville.
-The town's infrastructure largely branches off of either side of the highway routes U.S. 7 and U.S. 202, which meet and split within the town and together form its main thoroughfare.
+New Milford consists of a number of town sub-divisions (i.e. boroughs, districts, communities, or neighborhoods), including Chimney Point, Gaylordsville, Merryall, and Northville.
+The town's infrastructure largely branches off of either side of the highway routes U.S. 7 and U.S. 202, which intersect and split within the town and together form its main thoroughfare.

 The area constituting contemporary New Milford was originally inhabited by the indigenous Wawyachtonoc people, while the town of New Milford itself was formally established by English colonists in the early 18th century.

-During the American Revolution, a number of men from New Milford fought as soldiers in the American Revolutionary War.